shapeoko/Docs/content/helloworld.md

     $21=100
     $22=1.000

 Please verify that these settings work for your machine before using it in any way which may damage it.
 See below for reversing the axis of motion.
+If necessary, you may need to [adjust your motor current](http://www.shapeoko.com/wiki/index.php/Tuning#Motor_Current).

 Please note that there have been reports of pasting all settings en masse corrupting the Arduino's EEPROM.
 Either type the updates in manually, or paste them one line at a time.